 Our spinal cord and nerves are complex systems that consist of bones, discs, tendons, and muscles that can be damaged by many factors.
-The first thing one needs to do is identify the source of the pain and taking the symptoms into account.
+The first thing one needs to do is to identify the source of the pain, taking the symptoms into account.

 Below are the following complications or conditions associated with lower back pain:

 If you are suffering from any of the symptoms listed above, it’s time to take control of your lower back pain and see an expert.
 You can also keep a pain journal documenting the situations or activities that trigger the condition along with the right steps that will relieve you from the pain.
 This information will help you and your doctor get the best treatment for your lower back pain.

 Getting help from a physician can give you an insight on what causes your pain and why it’s not going away despite countless over-the-counter medications.
 Let our doctors at Tricity Pain Associates SM give you the right treatment and diagnosis for your chronic pain.

 We have knowledgeable foot and ankle pain doctors in Texas, if you are feeling pain in the lower parts of your body such as in the ankle or foot.
 There is no pain we can’t take care of.

 If the low back pain is caused by the pinching of a nerve, it can have an aggressive evolution; growing to the impossibility of walking and even to paralysis.
 This is why it is important to set an appointment with your doctor in order to have your situation assessed and your condition properly diagnosed and treated.

 As a general rule, any back pain that goes away within a few days with or without analgesics is classified as acute.
 If the pain persists for more than a few months, it is considered chronic and it should be thoroughly investigated in order to determine its causes.